llisaeva/Tic-Tac-Toe/README.md

 - __Master vs Master__ – watch two bots play.

 You can also click on the player names to change them. <br><br><br><br>

+## How the Game Works
+Each cell in the grid has an associated code (illustrated below).
+3 matching digits from different codes identify a winning condition.

 ## Download and Run
 __Prerequisites:__